Market research for small business: methods and tips

 How much should a small business spend on market research?

-It doesn't have to cost a lot.
-You can start with free methods like analysing your own sales data, running social media polls, or using government statistics.
-Spend what feels comfortable, and focus on getting clear answers to your most important questions.
+You can start with free methods like social media polls, your own sales data, or government statistics.
+Spend what feels comfortable and focus on answering your most important questions.

 Can I do market research myself without hiring experts?

-Yes, absolutely.
-Many effective market research activities can be done yourself, especially with the free and low-cost tools available today.
-Starting small with DIY research is a great way to build your understanding.
+Yes.
+You can do much of the research yourself using free tools available today.
+Starting small with DIY research is a great way to understand your market better.

 Disclaimer